walter-a-jablonowski/sys-2/ai.md

 - List (list group)
   - initially show the main entries (the data is from the first level of folders in /data)
   - the list is sorted by last one first (field date)
-  - when we double click or touch on an entry this loads the the list of sub entries associated with the entry
+  - when we double clicks or touches an entry this loads the the list of sub entries associated with the entry
   - list cells
     - all cells get an action menu on the right (dropdown, single entry: delete)
     - the cell content on the left side is rendered by the list cell renderer of the current type